-- 2. Academic Standing.
+- 1. Academic Standing.
 A student admitted as a transfer is subject to the academic standing regulations at his or her previous institutions(s) and to the academic standing regulations for students already attending CCSU.
-This means that all probations, suspensions, and dismissals (exclusions, expulsions, etc.) carry over from the sending institution(s).
-In certain relatively rare cases, this can also mean that a student who was in good standing at his or her previous institution will be admitted to CCSU on probation because of the student's total transfer GPA. - 3.
+This means that all probations, suspensions, and dismissals (exclusions, expulsions, etc.) carry over from the sending institution(s). - 2.
 Acceptable Credit.
-CCSU will normally and routinely accept credit for all college-level work earned with acceptable grades (see item 4) at regionally accredited colleges and universities provided that the courses are comparable to one ones offered at CCSU or otherwise appropriate for application to the CCSU curriculum.
-Credit from non-accredited institutions is not normally accepted.
+CCSU will normally and routinely accept credit for all college-level work earned with acceptable grades (see item 3) at regionally accredited colleges and universities provided that the courses are comparable to ones offered at CCSU or otherwise appropriate for application to the CCSU curriculum.
+Credit from non-accredited institutions is not normally accepted.\ with the final decision resting with the Office of the Provost and Vice President for Academic Affairs.